weddingjuma/rafipayment_frontend/README.md

   console.log('This always fires')
 })
 ```

+## Store
+The primary data store is located in app.$store, which will be automatically reset on logout, but certain views may require their own special Vuex stores which need to be manually reset when their parent component is destroyed.

 ## Models

 The Model class is an extendable wrapper that returns a Vue instance, which makes it easy to create reusable models with default attributes, shared methods, and methods that use default or dynamic values.